 Creative Breakdown

-In September, ahead of a Jackson Hole rewards trip put on by our program, we sent out a fishing goods email, below is a breakdown of the sprint process.
+Ahead of a Jackson Hole, Wyoming, rewards trip put on by the 360insights program, we sent out a fishing goods email to generate excitement for the trip, and to encourage related redemptions.
+Below is a breakdown of the sprint process.

 Purpose: Incentivize Fishing Product Redemptions in our Catalog